pcgcid/STS_Data_Processor/README.md

 # Details on the processing steps contained in the software
 - program will first try to match MRNs in the key file to the MRNs in the sts data file.
 If a MRN is missing in the key file (e.g., left blank) then the program will try to match record on the STS ID
 - program assumes that all patients that were reconsented at >= 18 years of age will be identified by a numeric value of 1 in the reconsented_at_18y column in the key file.
 For patients < 18 years of age or those that have not yet reconsented after turning 18y this column can either be left blank or a value of 0 provided.
+-
+## Questions?

+Please contact help-pcgcdatahub@bmi.cchmc.org for any questions or technical challenges with this process.